Brief history of Copyright Witness

 In 2004 the main website was re-launched and all the companies systems were moved to dedicated self hosted servers in preparation for the launch of the online registration facilities.

 2005, saw the launch of new, high security, online registration facilities offering virtually unlimited upload sizes.
 It also saw the launch of the registration update facility that provides an economical option for clients with work that is subject to a high rate of change, (for example web developers).
 We also added a number of additional servers to our secure online network to support our updated services, provide additional bandwidth, and ensure very high reliability.

 February 2007 saw the launch of online registration renewals, (this was previously only available by postal reminder), and has also added online ordering for replacement certificates, registration notice labels and duplicate works.
 There was also a ‘face lift’ to the website, along with a few more information and advice pages.
 We also improve the online registration systems, by providing additional information, streamlining the application process and introducing 3D security checks for added payment security.

 During 2010 work started on the design and development of new systems that will be used to take the service forward in the future.
-The whole process is expected to take serveral years as our development team work to create the software and infrastructure required to replace our back office systems and provide a more integrated service for our clients.

 In 2018 we have invested in new servers to replace our older hardware and provide a better platform to support our services in the future.

 2020 sees the launch of our new website, designed to be more accessible and mobile friendly.